multiscale/ymmsl-python/docs/ymmsl_python.rst

   the data and outputs it on an ``O_F`` port.
 The transformation is only dependent on the information of the ``F_INIT`` message.

-Weakly stateful
+Helpful
-  Like stateful implementations, this implementation remembers state between consecutive iterations of the reuse loop.
+  This implementation remembers state between consecutive iterations of the reuse loop.
 However, this state is not required for proper execution.

   **Example:** A simulation of a fluid in a pipe with obstacles.
 The simulation converges much faster when starting from the solution of the previous iteration.
 However, the same solution can still be found when starting from scratch.

 Resources
 ---------